-- it is not up-to-date and plagued by several security holes which are not planned to be corrected for the 64-bit version;
+- it is not up-to-date and plagued by several security holes that are not planned to be corrected for the 64-bit version;

 - it exhibits some bugs of its own, like some

-sound artifacts which come from the use of
+sound artifacts that come from the use of

 memcpy()in place of

 memmove()and only happen with recent GNU libc—where